-CODE RETRIEVAL PROCEDURES - ENGINE TIMING CHECK
+Ford OBD1 Systems CODE RETRIEVAL PROCEDURES - ENGINE TIMING CHECK

-- A timing light is required to perform this test. - The vehicle must pass the KOEO Test (page 76) before performing this test. - Locate the vehicle's Data Link Connector (DLC).
-See TEST CONNECTORS on page 73 for connector location.
+- A timing light is required to perform this test. - The vehicle must pass the KOEO Test (page 66) before performing this test. - 1.
+Locate the vehicle's Data Link Connector (DLC).
+See TEST CONNECTORS on page 63 for connector location.

-Some DLCs have a plastic cover that must be removed before connecting the Diagnostic Tool's cable connector.
+Some DLCs have a plastic cover that must be removed before connecting the Tool's cable connector.

-- 2. Connect the Diagnostic Tool cable (with the Ford Connector Cable Adaptor attached) to the Diagnostic Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK ♠ b button to turn the Diagnostic Tool ON, then press ENTER ⊕ button to continue. - The Ford Menu displays.
+- Connect the Tool cable (with the Ford Connector Cable Adaptor attached) to the Tool, then connect the adaptor to the vehicle's DLC.
+Press the POWER/LINK Power button to turn the Tool ON, then press ENTER button to continue. - The Ford OBD1 Menu displays.

-Use the

-and

-buttons, as necessary, to make menu selections.
+Use the (<) and (<) buttons, as necessary, to make menu selections.

-- From the Ford Menu, highlight Timing Check, then press the ENTER ⊕ button. - The Select Model Year screen displays. - - For 1993 and newer vehicles: The message "Follow instructions in vehicle service manual to perform timing check" displays.
-Press the SYSTEM MENU (§) button to return to the Ford Menu.
-Refer to the vehicle's service manual for timing check procedures. - For 1992 and older vehicles: The message "Warm up engine to operating temperature" displays. - Start and warm-up engine to normal operating temperature.
-Press the ENTER ⊕ button to continue.

-6. When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Timing Check procedure at this time, press the SYSTEM MENU (§) button.
+- From the Ford OBD1 Menu, highlight Timing Check, then press the ENTER ⊕ button. - The Select Model Year screen displays. - From the Select Model Year screen, highlight the vehicle model year, then press the ENTER ⊕ button. - For 1993 and newer vehicles: The message "Follow instructions in vehicle service manual to perform timing check" displays.
+Press the FF/M to button to exit.
+Refer to the vehicle's service manual for timing check procedures. - For 1992 and older vehicles: The message "Warm up engine to operating temperature" displays - Menu Review DTCs KOEO Test Timing Check Timing Check Select and press 🕂 to continue 1993 and newer 2 and old Timing Check Follow instructions in vehicle service manual to perform timing check Press FF/M to exit Timing Check Warm up engine to operating temperature press to continue - 6.
+When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
+If you wish to exit the Timing Check procedure at this time, press the FF/M methods.

-CODE RETRIEVAL PROCEDURES - ENGINE TIMING CHECK
+Ford OBD1 Systems CODE RETRIEVAL PROCEDURES - ENGINE TIMING CHECK

-- When instructed by the message on the Diagnostic Tool's display, start the engine and press the ENTER button. - A "One moment please preparation for test is in progress" message shows temporarily on the Diagnostic Tool's LCD display, followed by the message "Perform Timing Check within two minutes." - 8.
+- 7. When instructed by the message on the Tool's display, start the engine and press the ENTER ⊕ button. - A "One moment please preparation for test is in progress" message shows temporarily on the Tool's LCD display, followed by the message "Perform Timing Check within two minutes." - 8.
 When "Perform Timing Check within 2 minutes" displays, perform the Timing Check as follows: - The vehicle's computer is programmed to advance ignition timing 20° (±3°) above the vehicle's "base timing" value, and to freeze this setting for two minutes from the time the "Perform Timing Check within 2 minutes" message displays.
 This allows the user to check the computer's ability to advance ignition timing.